 Exploration and explosion.

 Todd Thyberg, founder of Angel Bomb, grew up in a small town of North Dakota where he learned the value of hard work and good ethics.
-He left to attend the University of Minnesota where he studied creative writing before signing up for the Navy to be an aircrew ordnanceman and go into explosive ordnance disposal.
+He left to attend the University of Minnesota where he studied creative writing before signing up for the Navy to be an aircrew ordnanceman.
 It was only after he enlisted that he learned of graphic design, so he later returned to the University and received a degree in visual communications.
 Afterward, he designed cereal boxes at General Mills, and left when he was reassigned to flour bags wearing a "FREEDOM" t-shirt he'd made to celebrate the occasion.

 Angel Bomb then began in the spring of 1997.